 - Discount on items sold and shipped by Amazon.com

 They even offer the Amazon Career Choice program to hourly employees.
 This program helps cover the cost of returning to school for select “professions of the future.”

-An at home job with Amazon can even help you get a free education!
+An Amazon work from home job can even help you get a free education!

-Unlike a lot of companies, Amazon has a wide variety of work from home positions available.
-They aren’t just a call center, and the jobs aren’t all sales based.
+Unlike a lot of companies, Amazon has a wide variety of fully remote work positions available.
+They aren’t just a call center, and the work from home jobs aren’t all sales based.

 In addition, many remote jobs at Amazon aren’t even entry level!
 You can further your current career while working at home for Amazon.

-Most people who have worked from home for Amazon say that there are plenty of hours to be had.
+Most people who have worked Amazon online jobs from home say that there are plenty of hours to be had.

-If you apply for an hourly role with Amazon, you can expect to pick up additional hours if you want to, and they offer overtime pay.
+If you get an hourly role with Amazon, you can pick up additional hours if you want to, and they offer overtime pay.